 Because free electricity is great — except when it isn’t.

 By turning to our next chapter – we are turning to you – our most valuable asset.
-You and our other past and present Chariot Energy customers will receive a free one-of-a-kind experience to go solar and keep your home energized…even when the grid is not.
+You and our other past and present Chariot Energy customers will receive a one-of-a-kind experience from Axia Solar to go solar and keep your home energized…even when the grid is not.